 Virtual Meeting Platform Pricing Comparison

-With eight platforms to compare, it helps to see everything in one place.
-The table below covers pricing, key recruiter features, and where each tool fits best.
-After testing these tools across recruiting workflows, the biggest differentiator isn't video quality - it's how well each platform connects to the rest of your hiring stack.
+With eight virtual meeting platforms to compare, it helps to see everything in one place.
+Pricing, key recruiter features, and where each tool fits best are all in the comparison below.
+After testing these tools across recruiting workflows, the biggest differentiator isn’t video quality - it’s how well each platform connects to the rest of your hiring stack.

 | Platform | Free Tier | Starting Price | AI Transcription | Cloud Recording | Scheduling Built-In | Best For |